fkarg/fkarg.github.io/staged/extreme-ownership.md

 ### Stupid Questions are Your Fault (for not properly explaining)
 Reading that 'if your boss repeatedly asks 'stupid questions', you have not explained it well enough' was quite the 'eye-opener' for me.
-Obviously, it is your job to explain the situation, and being asking 'stupid questions' is a clear indicator of lacking situational awareness from the one asking these questions - lacking because you did not explain it well enough.
+Obviously, it is your job to explain the situation, and being asked 'stupid questions' is a clear indicator of lacking situational awareness from the one asking these questions - lacking because you did not explain it well enough.